jamiedraws/Slide/readme.md

 ### Result

 Let's test by interacting with the thumbnails.
-What should happen is if you interact with a thumbnail that isn't already showing the slide on screen, the slide should then display on screen using simple jump-link behavior.
+What should happen is if you interact with a thumbnail that isn't already showing the slide on screen, the slide should then display on screen using native browser semantics.

+> Describing the relationship for each thumbnail `<a>` element allows a user to understand what their action would do.
+[This meets the success criterion for WCAG 4.1.2 Name, Role, Value - Level A](https://www.w3.org/WAI/WCAG21/Understanding/name-role-value.html "Read the full definition of Name, Role, Value Success Criterion").

+> Users can also tab through each thumbnail with their keyboard and select a slide to display without the use of a mouse.
+[This functionality meets the success criterion for WCAG 2.2.1.
+Keyboard - Level A](https://www.w3.org/WAI/WCAG21/Understanding/keyboard.html "Read the full definition of Keyboard Success Criterion").

 ## Progressive Enhacement